apache/synapse/src/main/release/README.txt

 -------------------
 Support
 ===================

+Please refer to the release_notes.txt file for information on commons issues and the solutions.

 Any issues with this release can be reported to Apache Synapse mailing list or in the JIRA issue tracker.

 Mailing list subscription: